hyliandev/mfgg3/README.md

 What things you need to install the software and how to install them

 ```
-An Apache server
+An Apache 2.2 or higher server
-PHP 5.4 or higher
+PHP 5.4.16 or higher
-MySQL
+MySQL 5.5 or higher
 ```

-To get going quick, just install XAMPP.
+To get going quick on Windows, just install XAMPP.

 ### Installing

-Download the files into your `/../xampp/htdocs/` directory.
+Copy the files into your web directory.
+If you're using XAMMP, you can copy the files into your `/../xampp/htdocs/` directory.

+#### Using the installer (Recommended)

+Once the files are copied over head to `./hyliandev/install/` in your web browser.
+Follow the instructions and you should have a copy of LumaSMS up and running in no time!

+#### Manual Install

+If the installer isn't working for you for whatever reason, follow these instructions.

+Copy `./hyliandev/install/settings.default.php` to `./hyliandev/settings.php`.

-Then, create a database named `mfgg`.
-The settings.php file is setup to connect to a db with username `root` and no password.
+By default, the `settings.php` file runs with a database named `mfgg` and connects to a server on `localhost` with the username `root` and no password.
+Copy this setup or modify the settings starting with `db_` in the `settings.php` file.

-Now, run all of the SQL files, in this order:
+Now, run all of the SQL files in `./hyliandev/install/`, in this order:
 * `mfgg.sql` (this one contains a basic TCSMS database structure)
 * `mfgg_update.sql` (this one updates the TCSMS database tables with some necessary additions)
-* THen everything in the `./hyliandev/sql/` directory (these create tables that are unique to LunaSMS)
+* Then everything in the `./hyliandev/install/sql/` directory (these create tables that are unique to LumaSMS)

 Lastly, create a directory named `tcsms` in your parent directory.
 Inside that, create two directories: `file` and `thumbnail`.
 Finally, put numbered folders `1` through `6` in each.
 This folder is where content is being stored, as of right now.
 This will change.